 The question is not whether we will contextualize; the question is whether we do it appropriately or not.
 In order to proclaim the gospel and plant churches in an appropriately contextual manner, we must follow Paul’s example by proclaiming and planting in three ways: faithfully, meaningfully, and dialogically.

-This post is a modified excerpt from the new FREE ebook, A Pocket Guide to Christianity and Culture.
+This post originally published on June 8, 2016.
+It is a modified excerpt from the new FREE ebook, A Pocket Guide to Christianity and Culture.
 Get it for free by signing up below.

 Get the latest Intersect content — plus a FREE e-book.